Guide to Selling Your Property

-Our first action will be to advertise your property to a select number of pre-registered Daniel Cobb clients.
+Our first action will be to advertise your property to a select number of pre-registered Chambers clients.
 These buyers are well known to us; we are confident of their financial circumstances and they are often ready to move quickly.
 A sneak preview to our VIP buyers frequently results in a successful transaction, achieving a good price and a smooth exchange and completion.

 SHOUTING FROM THE ROOFTOPS

 Your advisor will usually conduct viewings and make suggestions on presenting your property in the best way; there are a few easy DIY tips to have your home looking tip top.